seydx/homebridge-tado-thermostat/README.md

 | coolValue | No | Value for the "Cool" mode.
 Example: a value of 4 will cool down the room to (Current Room Temperature) - 4 degrees |

+## Known issues | TODO

+- At the moment, only "Celsius" is supported
+- Better polling handling

 ## Credits

 This plugin was initially forked from and inspired by [homebridge-tado-ac](https://github.com/nitaybz/homebridge-tado-ac) by @nitaybz